 First and foremost, stomach perforation is considered an emergency situation.
 This health condition allows secretions, digestive fluids and other digestive material to enter areas or body cavities where these substances are not designed to be.
-These substances are toxic in these areas and can cause a septic (infectious and poisonous) condition to develop quite rapidly in the host.
+These substances are toxic in these areas and can cause a septic (infectious and poisonous) condition to develop quite rapidly.
 This is a situation which can rapidly be fatal if not treated appropriately and emergently.

-Stomach perforation is simply defined as a hole in the wall of any portion of the gastrointestinal tract.
+Stomach perforation is simply defined as a hole in the wall of the stomach.
 For the purposes of this guide, we will discuss those perforations which are caused by foreign body ingestion.

 Symptoms of Stomach Perforation due to Foreign Body in Dogs

 The symptoms of stomach perforation are very similar to other conditions which affect the gastrointestinal tract of your canine family member and the signs and symptoms will vary depending on where the perforation is located within it, what caused the perforation and the duration of the obstruction which ultimately caused the perforation.
 Here is a list of some of those symptoms:

 - Abdominal pain

 - Abdominal distention (swelling)